Interstitial Cystitis continued...

 Bladder retraining.
 This method can help if you're constantly feeling the urge to urinate.
 Keep a diary of when you use the bathroom.
 Gradually try to increase the time between bathroom trips, for example, by 10-minute increments.
 Eventually you'll be able to go longer periods of time without urinating.

-.
+Stress management.
 People with IC often report worsening of symptoms related to increased physical, mental, or emotional stress.

 Pelvic floor exercises.
 Repeatedly squeeze and release the muscles that control urination to help strengthen these muscles.
 A doctor or nurse can help you find the right muscles to exercise.